Homemade Sausage Links

 Serve with butter or sub, jelly, syrup, honey, or however you like your pancakes!

 **add 1 tsp vanilla and/or 1tsp of cinnamon if you like!

 Gluten, Dairy, Egg free Chicken Nuggets

 2tsp Sea Salt

-2 lbs organic chicken breast or tenderloins cut into 1/2 to 1 inch pieces.
+2 lbs organic chicken breast cut up or tenderloins

 Coconut oil to fill frying pan up to about 1/8 inch.